rwharpernc/ED-Rare-Router/docs/deployment-guide.md

 ### Netlify (Recommended)

 Netlify provides excellent support for Astro serverless functions and is the recommended deployment platform.
+This is the primary deployment target and is regularly tested.

 #### Setup

-1. **Install dependencies** (if not already done):
+1. **Install dependencies** (required before running scripts):
    ```bash
    npm install
    ```
+   This installs all dependencies including `tsx` which is needed for the fetch script.

 2. **Pre-fetch rare systems data** (recommended for faster performance):
    ```bash
    npm run fetch-rare-systems
    ```
    This creates `data/rareSystemsCache.json` with all rare origin system coordinates.
 The cache file should be committed to your repository.

+   **Important Notes**:
+   - The application will work without this cache (it falls back to API lookups), but performance will be slower
+   - If you see an error about `tsx` not being found, ensure you've run `npm install` first
+   - Commit the generated `data/rareSystemsCache.json` file to your repository

+   **When to run this script**:
+   - **Before first deployment** (recommended for production)
+   - After adding new rare goods to the dataset
+   - After correcting system names in the rare goods data
+   - Periodically to refresh system data (optional)

 3. **Configure for Netlify**:
-   - The `netlify.toml` file is already configured
+   - The `netlify.toml` file is already configured with the correct build command
-   - For deployment, use `astro.config.netlify.mjs` as your config:
-     ```bash
-     cp astro.config.netlify.mjs astro.config.mjs
-     ```
+   - The build command automatically copies `astro.config.netlify.mjs` to `astro.config.mjs` before building
+   - **Important**: Do NOT add `@astrojs/netlify` as a plugin in `netlify.toml` - it is an Astro adapter, not a Netlify build plugin
-   - Or manually update `astro.config.mjs` to use the Netlify adapter
+   - The `netlify.toml` build command handles the adapter configuration automatically

-3. **Deploy via Netlify Dashboard**:
+4. **Deploy via Netlify Dashboard**:
    - Connect your Git repository to Netlify
    - Netlify will auto-detect the build settings from `netlify.toml`
+   - The build command in `netlify.toml` will:
+     1. Copy `astro.config.netlify.mjs` to `astro.config.mjs`
-   - Build command: `npm run build`
+     2. Run `npm run build`
    - Publish directory: `dist`
    - Deploy!

-4. **Deploy via Netlify CLI**:
+5. **Deploy via Netlify CLI**:
    ```bash
    npm install -g netlify-cli
    netlify login
    netlify deploy --prod
    ```

+#### Troubleshooting Netlify Builds

+If you encounter the error: `"The plugin '@astrojs/netlify' is missing a manifest.yml"`:
+- **Cause**: `@astrojs/netlify` was incorrectly added as a Netlify build plugin in `netlify.toml`
+- **Solution**: Remove any `[[plugins]]` section from `netlify.toml` that references `@astrojs/netlify`
+- The adapter is configured in `astro.config.netlify.mjs`, not as a Netlify plugin

 #### Environment Variables